Minneapolis-St. Paul Tap Room Directory

 Tap Room Open Since: March 2012

-Beer: Their two mainstays, Lonely Blonde and Sweet Child of Vine IPA, are always on tap, along with one or two others – we especially like their lighter Ringer Pale Ale.
-The stack of barrels on the far wall previously held 2 Gingers Whiskey, and soon will hold some of Fulton’s malty, red Libertine ale.
-They also tap a new firkin every Thursday – the way their Worthy Adversary Imperial Stout mellows in the cask is magical.
+Beer: Their two mainstays, Lonely Blonde and Sweet Child of Vine IPA, are always on tap, along with a handful of others – we especially like rich, malty Libertine red ale and the unique brews coming out of their Garage Series.
+They tap a specialty firkin every Thursday – the way their Worthy Adversary Imperial Stout mellows in the cask is magical.

 Food: A most agreeable assortment of food trucks set up shop in Fulton’s front lot – check their website’s schedule.
 Or, if you want to sit down somewhere, it’s just a few blocks to Black Sheep Pizza and, soon, the brick-and-mortar Smack Shack.

 Details: A warehouse brewery for the Warehouse District.
 A three-minute walk from Target Field, it’s a terrific pre-game location at which to commiserate with fellow Twins fans.
 Heck, skip the first inning or two – they’ll have the game on their TVs.
 Plus, you’re going to need another pint to watch that team.
 Growlers and other swag items are also available for purchase.

 Hours: Wed-Sat, 2pm-10pm